-Carnivores - Eat other animals.
+- Carnivores - Eat other animals.

 - Omnivores - Consume animals and plants or algal.

 Stages of Food Processing:

-Ingestion > Digestion
+- Ingestion > Digestion

 - In chemical digestion, enzymatic hydrolysis splits bonds in molecules.

-Absorption is uptake of nutrients.
+- Absorption is uptake of nutrients.

-Elimination is the passage of undigested material out.
+- Elimination is the passage of undigested material out.

 Types of Ingestion:

-Many aquatic animals.
+- Many aquatic animals.

-Sift through particles in water.
+- Sift through particles in water.

 - Animals that live in or on their food source.

-Suck nutrient-rich fluid from a living host.
+- Suck nutrient-rich fluid from a living host.

-Eat relatively large pieces of food.
+- Eat relatively large pieces of food.

-Most animals process food in specialized compartments.
+- Most animals process food in specialized compartments.

 - Reduces risk of digesting its own cells and tissues.

 Food particles engulfed by endocytosis and digested in vacuoles.

 Contains hydrolytic enzymes involved in intracellular digestion.

-Breakdown of food particles outside of cells.
+- Breakdown of food particles outside of cells.

-Occurs in compartments continuous with outside of body.
+- Occurs in compartments continuous with outside of body.

 Alimentary Canal Regions:

 - Where food is physically broken up.

 - Food may swallowed whole or fragmented/liquified.